xxx-xxx-xxx-x/Dahood-Camlock/README.md

 ---

 This project is freely available and open source.
 However, ownership rights are retained by the developer, kiz.
 Please refer to the document for detailed information.
-You are welcome to incorporate or adapt this script or any system from this project into your repositories, provided that proper credit is given toki.
+You are welcome to incorporate or adapt this script or any system from this project into your repositories, provided that proper credit is given

 ---
 + I will be uploading some of my projects to  help others learn lua as I lost my old github.